Club Athletico Paulistano: Stadium

 Paulistano initially played their home games at Velódromo, located in São Paulo.
 The stadium had a maximum capacity of 10,000 people.
 It was inaugurated on 18 October 1901 for the practice of football, and was demolished in 1916.
 On 29 December 1917, the club inaugurated a new stadium, named Estádio Jardim América.
 It had a maximum capacity of 15,000 people, and was demolished in 1950.

+Tennis

+Another noteworthy sport is tennis, which has brought to light several prominent names in its history, such as Nelson Cruz, one of Brazil's players in the country's first participation in the Davis Cup; Armando Vieira, one of the pioneers in competing internationally and introducing foreign techniques to Brazilian tennis; Cecy Carvalho, a São Paulo and Brazilian champion who captained the CAP elite team for thirteen consecutive years; and Laura Pigossi, a club member who, alongside Luisa Stefani, won the first Olympic medal in tennis for Brazil in history at the Tokyo 2020 Olympics.
+Additionally, Pigossi began her tennis training at Paulistano.

 Basketball

 Club Athletico Paulistano has an active men's basketball team.
 As one of their sponsors is Unimed, the club is named Paulistano/Unimed.
 The team is one of the basketball teams of Novo Basquete Brasil, the Brazilian basketball league.